Bodo

 - Social Media Presence

-- Social media platforms are used to share cultural content, connect with diaspora communities, and promote cultural events.
+- Social media platforms are used to share Bodo music, dance, and cultural events, enhancing visibility and cultural pride.

 - Challenges

-- Challenges include cultural assimilation pressures, economic disparities, and political representation issues.
+- Key challenges include cultural preservation amid modernization, economic disparities, and political representation.

 - Preservation Efforts

-- Efforts to preserve Bodo culture include language revitalization programs, cultural festivals, and educational initiatives.
+- Efforts to preserve Bodo culture involve language revitalization, cultural festivals, and education programs that emphasize cultural heritage.